NFL Conference Futures Betting

 Moreover, Tampa Bay was 7-5 after 12 games last year, and we all know what happened the rest of the way.
 Brady and company can be expected to pick up the pace later in the season, and you especially can’t bet against him (or the Bucs as a whole) in the playoffs.

 That being said, it’s hard to justify betting on Tampa Bay at +225 when it was +300 in the preseason and the team hasn’t looked great so far.
 Plus, the Cardinals (4-0), Cowboys, and Rams are all looking like real contenders.

 Given that the Bucs haven’t hit their stride yet, another loss in the near future can be anticipated and that would lead to longer odds.
-Tampa Bay is still the team to beat and has all the ingredients to win the NFC and even the Super Bowl, but it would be advisable to wait on a conference title bet until the odds become more favourable.
+Tampa Bay is still the team to beat and has all the ingredients to win the NFC and even the Super Bowl, but it would be advisable to wait on a conference title bet until the odds become more favorable.

 Current NFC odds: +800 (Odds before season: +1800)

 The Cardinals are the league’s last undefeated team after improving to 4-0 with a blowout win over the Rams last time out.
-Kliff Kingsbury has a lot of skeptics, but it would be hard for his offence to have been much better so far.
-Kyler Murray looks like an MVP frontrunner, and the upside he brings this offence definitely gives them a chance at making a run.
+Kliff Kingsbury has a lot of skeptics, but it would be hard for his offense to have been much better so far.
+Kyler Murray looks like an MVP frontrunner, and the upside he brings this offense definitely gives them a chance at making a run.

-Defensive coordinator Vance Joseph has impressed in the desert, and his edge-rushing duo of J.J.
+Defensive coordinator Vance Joseph has impressed in the desert, and his edge rushing duo of J.J.
 Watt and Chandler Jones is one of the best in the NFL.
 They’ve made big upgrades next to Deandre Hopkins, adding A.J.
 Green and Rondale Moore this offseason, and they’re paying dividends.
 The price has moved significantly, but I’d still take a flyer on the Cardinals at +800 in this wide-open NFC.

 Los Angeles Rams